modernWebDev9/Booking_System_TelegramBot/README.md

 ```
 > Here you can add your books in the following format: `book title`, `author`, `book topic/genre`, `book path on your yandex.disk`

+2. **The local path for downloading books from yandex.disk**

+In the file `BookListPaginator.h` you can find such a block of code:
 ---

 ## Dependencies